 This kids cookbook includes ten recipes for simple, easy to assemble foods.
 Each recipe contains several pictures of children following the directions, as well as tips and tricks for adults.
 These activities are geared towards children ages 3-9 years and can be completed in about 30 minutes.

-Raddish is a subscription program that sends new cooking ideas straight to your door.
+Raddish is primarily a subscription program that sends new cooking ideas straight to your door but also has tons of free resources, recipes, and cooking challenges.
 Membership includes a monthly cooking kit, digital bonus recipes and activities, and access to an online community.
 There are new themes each month, and they never repeat providing your families with lots of great, fun recipes to try.
 With each kit, kids learn culinary skills, create new recipes, collect an apron patch and kitchen tool, and gain valuable experience learning about a wide variety of foods as they cook!

 These utensils are great for kids who have trouble moving their wrist to scoop or poke food, then get it into their mouth.
 This company also makes other tools to hold paintbrushes or crayons and a toothbrush with the same handle.